jamesturk/djok/README.md

 - `static/root/robots.txt` - A default robots.txt is provided that excludes troublesome AI bots. (via https://github.com/ai-robots-txt/ai.robots.txt/blob/main/robots.txt)
 )
 - `templates/` - Django is configured to search this directory for your templates.
 You can also put templates within `<appdir>/templates/` for any given app, but this layout keeps them all together.
+- `templates/account/` - For your convinience, the default auth templates provided by `django-allauth`.
+Replace or modify these.

 Additionally, there are two directories that you will see after running your application.
 These are `.gitignore`d.